JohnLozier/JohnLozier/README.md

 - [CodeTyper](https://johnlozier.com/codetyper), a site to practice typing speed for coding
 - CryptoPrices, a chrome/firefox extension to quickly check crypto
 - [JohnLozier.com](https://johnlozier.com), my personal website (recently updated)
+- [Canvas+](https://canvasplus.org), a web extension that adds features to the school website canvas
-- Homepage, a customizable homepage with widgets for firefox and chrome (in progress)🚧
+- Homepage, a customizable homepage with widgets for firefox and chrome
 - Simple Password Manager, and easy to use extension to store and autofill passwords (in progress)🚧
+- More projects under development 🤐

 <br>